Social System Inference from Noisy Observations: Preliminaries

 \subsection{Problem Formulation}

-In the context of learning-based competing camps in social networks, competitive information sources leverage inference solution \eqref{infso} for later decision making of optimal opinions that should be spread to her followers.
-Therefore, information sources can only express extremal opinions temporality to infer \eqref{infso}.
-Hereto, the dwell times of strategic extremal opinions, or equivalently the number of observations, that are sufficient for high accurate inference \eqref{infso} constitutes the first problem of this paper.
-Observing \eqref{sdw5} and \eqref{sdw7}, we discover that the matrices $\overline{\mathcal{W}}$ and $\underline{\mathcal{W}}$ include all of the inference objectives included in \eqref{infso}.
-Motivated by this observation, the dwell time is determined by the estimations of $\overline{\mathcal{W}}$ and $\underline{\mathcal{W}}$ in this problem, which is formally stated as follows.
+In the context of learning-based competing camps in social networks, information sources leverage inference solution \eqref{infso} for later decision making of optimal information spread strategy.
+Therefore, information sources can only express extremal opinions temporarily to infer \eqref{infso}.
+Hereto, considering \eqref{sdw6aaab} and \eqref{sdw4aab}, we introduce the dwell times of strategic extremal opinions $-1$ and $+1$, respectively, as

+The computation of dwell times that are sufficient for high accurate inference \eqref{infso} constitutes the first problem of this paper.
+Observing \eqref{sdw7} and \eqref{sdw5}, we discover that the matrices $\underline{\mathcal{W}}$ and $\overline{\mathcal{W}}$ include all of the inference objectives included in \eqref{infso}.
+Thus, the dwell times are determined by $\overline{\mathcal{W}}$ and $\underline{\mathcal{W}}$ estimations in this problem, which is formally stated as follows.